Lande21/weather_data_kaggle/README.md

 4. Advanced Visualizations:
 Incorporate seaborn for more detailed statistical visualizations, such as heatmaps for correlations between variables.

-I have to add the visua;s to make it very appealing and
+I have to add the visua;s to make it very appealing